effertzdv/elasticstack/README.md

 - syslog from vmware vsphere hosts (udp/514)

 The portnumbers refer to to public ports via the docker-compose file.
 The ports inside the logstash docker image might be different.

+## curator setup ##

+see actions.yml for details:

+Five jobs to keep indices for 14 days
+- unifi-*
+- unifiserver-*
+- vmware-*
+- squid-*
+- sonicwall-*

+Add more jobs for new indices.
+Of course curator can do more then delete the indices.